Skip to content

 What's new

-There are 138 kV and 230 kV power lines that deliver electricity to substations serving about 10,000 customers within the City of Powell River and surrounding area, including Cortes Island and Texada Island.
+There are 138 kV and 230 kV power lines that deliver electricity to substations serving about 14,000 customers within the City of Powell River and surrounding communities, including Lund, Cortes Island, Texada Island, and Saltery Bay.

-We've been consulting with shíshálh Nation and engaging with key stakeholders about the project.
+We continue to consult with shíshálh Nation and engage with stakeholders about the project.

 Image of Jervis Inlet crossing from Nelson Island.